Istituto di Neuropsichiatria Infantile, Policlinico A. Gemelli, Roma

-Key words: Duchenne muscular dystrophy, Cardiac and respiratory complications, Survival,
+Key words: Duchenne muscular dystrophy, Cardiac and respiratory complications, Survival, Standard of care

 Vuoi citare questo contributo?